BearDooks/beardooks.github.io/_posts/2019-03-18-game-dev-update-1.markdown

 title: "Game Dev Update #1"
 date: 2019-03-18 14:00:00 -05:00
 categories: [Update]
-tags: [Godot, Game, Dev, Development, 3.1, 3D, looking for artist]
+tags: [Godot, Game, Dev, Development, '3.1', 3D, looking for artist]
-layout: post
-author: Chuck Lindblom
+author: chuck lindblom
+sharing: true
+show_author_profile: true
 ---

 Not to much of an update since I have just started the project, but I wanted to drop in and give an update anyway.
 I am also going to set this post as kind of a template for how I want to do these in the future so they are all uniform.